-- 1.1 The Federation is committed to promoting and maintaining high standards of conduct and integrity amongst all staff.
-As part of this it is necessary to distinguish between personal relationships and professional ones, and to have arrangements in place that safeguard all parties in circumstances where these have the potential to overlap. - 1.2 The Directors will delegate authority to the Executive Principal to take action under the procedure outlined below, and will monitor the use of this procedure for effectiveness and fairness.
+- 1.1 Within this policy 'we' and 'us' means the Federation. - 1.2 We are committed to promoting and maintaining high standards of conduct and integrity amongst all staff.
+As part of this it is necessary to distinguish between personal relationships and professional ones, and to have arrangements in place that safeguard all parties in circumstances where they have the potential to overlap. - 1.3 Trustees will delegate authority to the Executive Principal to take action under the procedure outlined below, and will monitor the use of this procedure for effectiveness and fairness.